 - A clear understanding of instructing vs. coaching and when to favour each approach

 - Refined explanations to deliver specific, technical concepts in a simple, easy to understand presentation

-- Refined lesson content, through an expert knowledge and technical understanding of the Skill Components within each of the Six Skills
+- Refined lesson content, through expert knowledge and technical understanding of the Skill Components within each of the Six Skills

 - Coaching to encompass all Performance Factors (Equipment, Environment, Technical, Tactical, Physical, Psychological) within each session

 - Mechanic skills: suspension set up with sag, rebound, compression (high and low) for all types of bike, bike fit, BB and headset maintenance, brake bleeding, basic wheel truing.
-Bike fit

 In order for candidates to successfully gain the PMBI Level 3 Skills Coach certification, they must pass the following modules:

-- Expert Riding Exam – skill assessment on blue, black and double black terrain.
+- Expert Riding Exam – skill assessment on blue, black, and double black terrain.

-- Expert Skill Teaching Exam – 45 minute session developing and refining the technical skills of an expert student.
+- Expert Skill Teaching Exam – 45-minute session developing and refining the technical skills of an expert student.

-- Expert Maneuver Teaching Exam – 25 minute session developing and refining the jumping and drop-off skills of an expert student.
+- Expert Maneuver Teaching Exam – 25-minute session developing and refining the jumping and drop-off skills of an expert student.